Skip to main content

-Single Net Lease Explained: N Lease Definition, Tenant Obligations, and Why It's Rare
+Single Net Lease Explained: N Lease Costs and CAM Risk

 Quick Answer

 A single net lease (N lease) has the tenant paying base rent plus property taxes only.
 The landlord covers insurance, CAM, maintenance, and structural costs.
-Single-net is the rarest net lease type—it creates an awkward risk split and has been largely displaced by NNN in modern commercial real estate.
+Single-net is the rarest net lease type because it creates an awkward risk split and has been largely displaced by NN and NNN structures.

-If you encounter a single-net lease in a due diligence file or an older property you're taking over, it's almost certainly a legacy document.
-Here's what it means, how it works, and why you won't see many new ones being written today.
+If you encounter a single-net lease in a due diligence file or an older property you are taking over, it is almost certainly a legacy document.
+Here is what it means, how it works, and why you will not see many new ones being written today.

 What the Single Net Lease Actually Means

 The "single" in single-net refers to one expense category that the tenant takes on: property taxes.
-That's it.
+That is it.

 The landlord pays for everything except property taxes.
 Under a 50,000 SF building with $1.80/SF in insurance costs and $4.20/SF in operating/maintenance costs, the landlord is absorbing $300,000/year in costs while passing through only the tax line.